assetgraph/assetgraph-builder/README.md

 This will produce a build that assumes that the contents of `path/to/production/static/cdn` are available at `http://xxxxxx.cloudfront.net/static/cdn`.
-We recommend putting the entire contents of `path/to/production` online and pointing your CloudFront distribution at the root of your origin server.
+We recommend putting the entire contents of `path/to/production` online and pointing your CloudFront (or other CDN provider) distribution at the root of your origin server.
 As long as you serve `/static` and everything below it with a far-future expires, you won't need to touch your CDN config or manually upload anything to your CDN provider.

 Internationalization
 --------------------